danalvarez/gr-quetzal1/README.md

 We have provided a realistic recording of a satellite beacon in `recordings/example_beacon_quetzal1.wav`.
 If you decode this, you should obtain files equal to those shown in `examples/example_beacon_parsed.txt` and `examples/example_beacon_raw.dat`.

+We've also just added a recording of an actual satellite pass over Guatemala, obtained on April 28 at 18:26 UTC.
+It's located in `recordings/first_quetzal1_pass.wav`.

 # Python Scripts for Data Visualization

 Credit: Aldo Aguilar (aldostef@gmail.com)